zephyrproject-rtos/zephyr/doc/reference/usermode/memory_domain.rst

 it is possible to route all the globals in that library to a specific memory partition with the ``--library`` argument.

-For example, if the Newlib C library is enabled, the Newlib globals all need to be placed in ``z_libc_partition``.
+For example, if the Minimal C library or the Newlib C library is enabled, the all libc globals need to be placed in ``z_libc_partition``.
 The invocation of the script in the top-level ``CMakeLists.txt`` adds the following:

 .. code-block:: none